ketil-malde/medusa/README.md

 [`xapian`](http://xapian.org/) and its
 [`omega`](http://xapian.org/docs/omega/overview.html) web interface.

+## Setting up

+Get the necessary software, on Debian or Ubuntu, something like this should do the trick:

+    apt-get install xapian-omega xsltproc trang xmlstarlet libapache2-mod-php5

+Copy and edit the `medusa.conf.example`, and store it as `.medusa.config` in your home directory.

+Take ownership of the default directory for the web server - for a more complex setup, you will probably want to set up this as a separate Apache service:

+    sudo chown $USER /var/www/html
+	sudo rm /var/www/html/index.html

+Download Viroblast and unpack it in the /var/www/html (or whatever directory MDZ_WEBSITE_DIR or MDZ_VIROBLAST_DIR points to).
+Note that you need to ensure that the `viroblast/data` directory is writable by the webserver user.
+Viroblast ships with 32-bit versions of the BLAST+ suite, so on a 64bit system, you also need to get some compatibility stuff:

+    sudo apt-get install libc6-i386 libstdc++6:i386 zlib1g:i386 bzip2:i386

+Xapian is by default installed in the /usr/lib/cgi-bin directory, but you may need to link `mods-available/cgi.load` to `mods-enabled` in the Apache config directory.
+See also the README file in the services/xapian-index directory.

 ## Adding a dataset

 To add a data set, make a new subdirectory, and populate it with the